HGlass07/Knowledge-Nexus/README.md

 **Design:**

 The colors for the website were chosen with readability and ease of use in mind, with the colours chosen providing contrast, whilst still being easy on the eye.
 The design of the site is simple and intuitive, and presents users with unambiguous navigation options.
+This is done through clear options visible at the top of the page.

+The imagery used has a science theme throughout, and helps to convey the website's purpose clearly.

 --------------
 **Features:**